Course Reserves Policies

 Article links or PDFs from the Harvard Business Review must have prior approval from Harvard Business School Publishing before posting to course management systems, electronic reserves, electronic course packs, or "any other means of incorporating the content into course resources" (see statement below).
 Permissions may include fees.

 Library staff will not upload articles from the Harvard Business Review into the library reserves system.
-Instructors need to seek permission from Harvard Business School Publishing on their own (which may include fees) before posting links to or PDFs of articles from the Harvard Business Review to Blackboard.
+Instructors need to seek permission from Harvard Business School Publishing on their own (which may include fees) before posting links to or PDFs of articles from the Harvard Business Review to Canvas.

 The following statement appears on articles from the Harvard Business Review in Business Source Premier, an EBSCO database: